ericsnowcurrently/multi-core-python/README.md

     effort must make multi-core (and concurrency) support in Python obvious, unmistakable, and undeniable (and keep it Pythonic).

 The goal of this project is to do just that, by using the existing subinterpreter C-API.

+### Solution

 The minimal multi-core solution will involve:

 * resolving existing bugs and blockers
 * exposing the existing support (from C-API) in a stdlib module